openSUSE/news-o-o/_posts/2013-03-22-opensuse-for-new-geekos.markdown

   * Build a hard disk image for preloading onto hardware.

-  * Build a new openSUSE project likeÂ [openSUSE Medical](https://en.opensuse.org/Portal:Medical)
+  * Build a new openSUSE project like [openSUSE Medical](https://en.opensuse.org/Portal:Medical)

   * and much more ...